-As reported earlier, in a pre-survey it was found that female undergraduate engineering students in their freshman and sophomore years took significantly more advantage of the support provided to them through friends, professional clubs, and the university, such as through living/learning communities.
-Therefore, once the longitudinal surveys were completed, an attempt was made to determine if the main finding of an insignificant effect of gender on retention was masked by the effect of contextual support.
-As can be seen in the contingency table displayed in Table 9, reporting only the results for students who persisted in the major and university, there is no particular effect for men on levels of support (which is coded into three categories of low, medium, and high support).
+Since the analysis reported here is part of a multi-year longitudinal study, prior studies were conducted during Years 1 and 2.
+At Year 1 in an exploration of gender differences, it was found that female undergraduate engineering students in their freshman and sophomore years took significantly more advantage of the support provided to them through friends, professional clubs, and the university, such as through living/learning communities.91 Therefore in this current study, an attempt was made to determine if the main finding of an insignificant effect of gender on retention was masked by the effect of contextual support.
+As can be seen in the contingency table displayed in Table 5, reporting only the results for students who persisted in the major and university, there is no particular effect for men on levels of support (which is coded into three categories of low, medium, and high support).
 However, women who stay in the major or in school are far more likely to report higher levels of contextual support - support being measured in this illustration by an overall composite score at Time 1 (though the pattern reported in this table for support and gender was reflected in all time periods).

-The Relationship of Gender and Referition Moderated by Contextual Support

-Low Support Medium Support High Support

-Count Percentage Count Percentage Count Percentage

-Men 334 30% 407 37% 365 33%

-Women 61 21% 97 33% 138 47%
+Low Support Low Support Medium Support High Support Count Percentage Count Percentage Count Percentage Men 334 30% 407 37% 365 33% Women 61 21% 97 33% 138 47%